ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

 ## Objectives
-* Use the resources method in the routes file to generate all the routes.
 * Create a Review Model and Migration that implements a move review.
 * Review the migration that implements this movie-review relationship.
 * Show how a movie's relationship to a review is one to many.